 We love a big pot meal, and this one doesn't disappoint.
 This chili is a departure from heavy, beef-based chilis and sends in chicken and citrus as a sub.
-Our Cilantro and Lime Pepper is key here.
+Our Cilantro and Lime Pepper and Cilantro Lime Extra Virgin Olive Oil are key here.
 The citrusy zing really makes the dish.
 Add this one to your wintertime warmup repertoire!

 1 large yellow onion, chopped